biojs/edu/tutorials/02_howtoCreate.md

 **TODO** Here we only show you how to publish it to github.
 -->

 Congratulations!
 You wrote your very first Biojs 2 Component.
-You can now publish it on github and it is ready to be used by everybody.
+You can now publish it on github and it is ready to be used by everybody

+{% hlblock info %}
+If you are unfamiliar with git, check out the [Git guide](https://rogerdudler.github.io/git-guide/) or [15 minutes interactive lesson](https://try.github.io/levels/1/challenges/1) by Codeschool.
+{% endhlblock %}

 Furthermore, consider to publish your future components to npm.
 We will provide you with a tutorial for [that]().
 In the next tutorial, you will learn [how to create a visualization component](howToCreateVis.html) using your newly build __biojs-io-graduates__ component.